jmelabs/BuzzerMelody/README.md

 ## Get Started
 To use more than one BuzzerMelody instance, the <i>Tone.cpp</i> Arduino core function needs to be updated.
-(This update was submitted via Pull Request, waiting to be officially incorporated).

 Each BuzzerMelody object will use a different Arduino Timer peripheral.
 So, the maximum number of melodies allowed to be played in parallel will depend on your Arduino/MCU platform.
 See the list below for a quick summary: